Agent Quick Start

 You can use video & audio simultaneously or you can use only audio or only video (silent video).
 You can also move between these different states easily.
 Be aware that using video and audio works best when using two devices (as the same camera and microphone will be used for both participants when using a single PC).

-You can select the Video call button either on the agent side or on the visitor side.
+You can select the Video call icon either on the agent side or on the visitor side.
 For our purposes we will start with selecting on the agent side.
 This will send video of you (the agent) to the visitor.

 Visitors can range from ‘nervous’; where you will make the suggestions and initiate the processes, to ‘over-confident’; where the visitor may click everything madly to see what works.
 In the first instance it is best if the agent confidently suggests actions to the visitor, without limiting those actions in any way.
 For example: “Would you like to do this on video, where we can see each other?
 Or perhaps audio suits you best right now?”
 Many users may be, on first contact, a little resistant to use video.
 This is perfectly normal.
 Chat is often sufficient but knowing that video/audio is available is important to visitors (who may, after making many typos, give audio and/or video a go).